vesoft-inc/nebula-web-docker/docs/en/manage-schema/st-ug-crud-tag.md

 # Operate tags

-After a graph space is created in a Nebula Graph database, you can create tags.
+After a graph space is created in Nebula Graph, you can create tags.
 With Studio, you can use the **Console** tab page or the **Schema** tab page to create, retrieve, update, or delete tags.
-This article only introduces how to use the **Schema** tab page to operate tags in a Nebula Graph database.
+This article only introduces how to use the **Schema** tab page to operate tags in a graph space.

 ## Studio version